 This e-newsletter will keep you connected with all that’s happening in your Chapter and Chapters around the country.
 Volunteer leaders provide these updates on state tax issues, newsletters, educational events and much more.

 Facebook?
-We've got big ideas for our page.
-You don't want to miss out!
+We've got big ideas for our page, you don't want to miss out!

 Your admission fee includes a continental breakfast, snacks and lunch.

 The agenda will include:

 Sale of Rental with Installment Sale Option

 Location: Radisson Hotel Cromwell, 100 Berlin Road, Cromwell, CT 06416

 Registration is now open.
 Sign up today to get the early rate.